Meenakshi531/Twitter--Analytics--Dashboard/README.md

 Project of Twitter analytics dashboard

 ## Introduction
 The Twitter Analytics Dashboard project utilizes Power BI to deliver a interactive visualization of essential social media metrics, such as impressions, engagement rates, retweets, likes, and media views.
 This tool is specifically designed for the analysis of Twitter activity.
 The dashboard facilitates the visualization and examination of Twitter data, allowing users to extract insights regarding tweet impressions, engagement rates, media performance, and daily trends.
-By converting raw data into insightful visuals, the project offers actionable recommendations to enhance social media strategies.

 ## Dashboard Link
 link = https://app.powerbi.com/groups/me/reports/6568a255-5a67-4bd8-add0-e44cac2003dc/3b7c527dda3f7e4bb55a?experience=power-bi